 Because of chaga’s relative newness to the global alternative health scene, many of the claims made about its effects have not been fully verified.
 Chaga users swear by its anti-disease, anti-aging, and anti-cancer effects, and preliminary research points to many of those effects being real.
 However, few strong conclusions can be drawn so far, and the long-term effects of chaga have also not been adequately studied.

 While it is true that chaga can help improve your overall health, everyone’s body is different, so you will want to go into chaga with a clear head and appraised of all the facts.
-Always make decisions based on what you believe is best for your body, and if you suffer from chronic health problems, consult a doctor before you make any big chances.
+Always make decisions based on what you believe is best for your body, and if you suffer from chronic health problems, consult a doctor before you make any big changes.
 With caution, you too can benefit from the positive effects of chaga.

 Comments will be approved before showing up.